 Stef writes: Like I said, I have failures nearby the successes, and I think that the failure part does not fall from the successes part.

-Eli Horowitz, R.I.P, who led the Teva company for many years, said in an interview with Lady Globes magazine on 5.2.2009: Indeed, I succeed, but everything was always with a hard work, without brilliancies, step by step with a lot of sweat.
+Eli Horowitz, R.I.P, who led the Teva Company for many years, said in an interview with Lady Globes magazine on 5.2.2009: Indeed, I succeed, but everything was always with hard work, without brilliancies, step by step with a lot of sweat.

 Learning from failures